-Hearing Kenyans on the street referring to the country's prime minister by his first name, an outsider could be forgiven for assuming an air of genial friendliness pervades political-public relationships here.
-The fact of the matter, however, is that Raila Odinga is one of several presidential candidates who bear the mantle of political dynasties, and "Raila" is so dubbed because he was an MP at the same time as his father, Jaramogi Oginga Odinga - Kenya's first vice-president.
+Hearing Kenyans on the street referring to the country's former prime minister by his first name, an outsider could be forgiven for assuming an air of genial friendliness pervades political-public relationships here.
+The fact of the matter, however, is that Raila Odinga is one of several politicians in Kenya who bear the mantle of political dynasties, and "Raila" is so called because he was an MP at the same time as his father, Jaramogi Oginga Odinga - Kenya's first vice-president.

-Odinga, a member of the Luo tribe, was charged with treason and held without trial for six years for his alleged role in a failed 1982 coup attempt against President Daniel arap Moi.
+Odinga - a member of the Luo tribe, the third largest ethnic group in Kenya - was charged with treason and held without trial for six years for his alleged role in a failed 1982 coup attempt against President Daniel arap Moi.
 He was re-arrested months after his 1988 release for working with pro-democracy and human rights activists calling for multi-party democracy in Kenya, then a one-party state.

-Nominally socialist - Odinga has given tax breaks on fuel and food ostensibly to benefit the poor - he has come under fire for anti-gay comments, and for claiming to be a cousin of US President Barack Obama.
+As prime minister Odinga, who trained as an engineer in East Germany, gave tax breaks on fuel and food ostensibly to benefit the poor.
+But he has also come under fire for anti-gay comments, and for claiming to be a cousin of US President Barack Obama.

 Wildly popular in the lead-up to the 2007 vote, with a record-breaking 50,000 attending one campaign rally, Odinga alleged fraud when officials named incumbent President Mwai Kibaki the winner.
 As protests turned violent, and escalated along largely tribal divides, more than 1,400 were killed and hundreds of thousands displaced before a deal brokered by Kofi Annan saw Kibaki retain power, with Odinga filling the newly created position of prime minister.